alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 pip install jupyter==1.0.0
 ```
 12. With the installation of the packages now complete, we can set a password for Jupyter to use.
 Run the following command and follow the on-screen prompts
 > Note: Jupyter will display where it has stored your hashed password.
-Make a mental note of this location, as it is the same location where Jupyter configuration files will be stored by default.
+Make a mental note of this location, as it is the same location where Jupyter configuration files are stored
 ```
 jupyter notebook password
 ```